uptick/event-time-utils/README.md

 ### chronoEventsComparer

-`chronoEventsComparer` is used for sorting events by start time:
+`chronoEventsComparer` is used for sorting events by start time.

 ```javascript
 import { chronoEventsComparer } from 'event-time-utils'